David-Billingsley/Go_ToolKit/README.md

 # URL

 ## Slugify
-  This creats a string with " - " so that you can use the string in the URLs
+  This function takes a string and outputs a string.
+It creats a string with " - " so that you can use the string in the URLs